SF TRANSIT RIDERS

 Public transit is essential to our sustainable future.
-Muni has served 750,000 riders daily while contributing less than 1% of the city’s greenhouse gases.
+Muni has served 750,000 trips daily while contributing less than 1% of the city’s greenhouse gases.
 While Muni itself is one of the greenest transit systems in the country, meeting the city’s climate goals means Muni needs to be the first transportation choice for many more San Franciscans.

-Public transit also has the potential to make streets safer, improve our air quality, reduce traffic congestion.
+Public transit also has the potential to make streets safer, improve our air quality, and reduce traffic congestion.

 We’re fighting for a public transit system that can live up to its potential and serve us all.
 Become a member, join our community, and help us build the future of public transit in San Francisco!

 Who We Are

-Mark Cordes, Executive Director
+VINITA GOYAL, Executive Director

-B-Rod, Community Organizer
+NICK LEVI, Community Organizer